-The special characteristics of the natural environment are not being protected; there is clear noncompliance with paragraphs 115 and 116 of the NPPF, the CROW Act 2000 Section 85, and Core policy 44: Landscape.
+The special characteristics of the natural environment are not being protected; there is clear non-compliance with paragraphs 115 and 116 of the NPPF, the CROW Act 2000 Section 85, and Core policy 44: Landscape.
 Therefore the plan is unsound.

-Summary: The allocation of two largely Greenfield sites within the North Wessex Downs AONB for 850 and 550 houses respectively clearly degrades the special qualities of this AONB and sets a dangerous precedent for all other AONBs within the country.
+Summary: The allocation of two largely Greenfield sites within the North Wessex qualities of this AONB and sets a dangerous precedent for all other AONBs within the country.